 Correction through Helmet Therapy

 It is unlikely that repositioning techniques will help moderate to severe cases of flat head syndrome.
 If this is the case, we would advise seeing a clinician as soon as possible to classify the severity of your baby’s flat head syndrome and seek helmet therapy.
 Starting helmet treatment as early as possible gives your baby’s head the optimum amount of time to correct before the bones in the skull harden.
 In the previously mentioned study, 94.4 percent of babies who started in the helmet treated group achieved full correction, along with 96.1 percent of infants who transferred into the treated group from the repositioning group.

 The best correction results can be achieved when treatment is started between 4 and 12 months, as the bones in the skull are still malleable.
 A good degree of correction can still be reached through treatment up to 14 months, but a severe condition may not fully improve if there is less time for the correction to occur.

 Leaving moderate or severe cases in the hope that the flat head will correct itself can lead to irreversible repercussions later in life, such as psychological factors, developmental problems, and a restriction of the number of activities in which a person can safely participate due to helmet fittings.
 If you are concerned about your baby and their head shape, our FAQs page is a great place to start.

-If you believe your baby may be showing signs of flat head syndrome and would like to book a no-obligation appointment with one of our experienced and friendly clinicians, get in touch and we will be happy to help.
+If you believe your baby may be showing signs of flat head syndrome and would like to book a no-obligation pre-assessment with one of our experienced and friendly clinicians, get in touch and we will be happy to help.